isaiahaiasi/blog-reader/README.md

 - Ability to comment on interesting posts.
 - View general posts, your own posts, or another user's posts.

+## Learning Objectives

+- Learn how to compile a React app using Webpack directly, as opposed to using a bundling framework such as create-react-app.
+- Learn how to write a React app using TypeScript, as opposed to vanilla JS.
+- Learn how to consume a custom API on the front-end.
+- Learn how to handle sensitive client information, such as authentication tokens, in a secure way.
+- Learn TailwindCSS, a utility-driven CSS framework.
+- Learn how to handle complex routing using React-Router

+(Note: these objectives are for this portion of the project.
+This is a fairly large project, and I tried to bite off a lot on all fronts.
+Back-end focused objectives can be found in the Blog-Server README, and authoring focused objectives can be found in the Blog-Writer README)

 ## Why Split?

 The idea behind splitting the "Reader" client and the "Authoring" client was to practice creating an API that could be consumed by multiple different clients.